Eurovision Song Contest 2006: Final

-The final was held on 20 May 2006 at 21:00 (CET) and was won by Finland.
+The final was held on 20 May 2006 at 22:00 EEST (21:00 CEST). and was won by Finland.
 24 countries performed and all 37 participants and Serbia (as a part of Serbia and Montenegro) voted.

 The grand final opened with a ballet dance, symbolizing the birth of Greece.
 The Greek singer Foteini Darra performed "The Mermaid Song" (also known as "The Song of Life"), while the dancers and the sets mimicked the creative elements (the sea, the wind, the sun).
 At the end of the ballet, the presenters appeared in the air, suspended from ropes.
 They landed on the stage and greeted the audience.
 They immediately introduced the previous year's winner, Helena Paparizou, who performed her winning song, "My Number One".